Saeed Mortazavi: Arrests of 2009 election protesters

 During the 2009 election dispute across Iran, Mortazavi actively suppressed the demonstrations.
 He has signed arrest warrants for reformers, such as Saeed Hajjarian, and is believed to be instrumental in the more than 600 arrests nationwide.

 In early 2010 the Iranian parliament released a report identifying Saeed Mortazavi as "the main culprit in the scandal" over the Kahrizak detention center.
 The report stated that 147 prisoners arrested for participating in demonstrations against irregularities in the 2009 election of President Ahmadinejad had been "held in a 70-square-meter room for four days without proper ventilation, heating and food on Mortazavi's orders".
 Three of the inmates died, including Mohsen Rouhalamini, the son of a "distinguished government scientist."

 Mortazavi maintained that the prisoners had "died from meningitis" and that "inoculation kits had been sent to detention centers" to prevent the condition from spreading.
 This claim was dismissed by an examining doctor, Ramin Pourandarjani, who refused to certify it as the cause of death until he was arrested and forced to do so.
 Pourandarjani later died mysteriously after being charged with failing to treat the prisoners properly.
 The report rejected Mortazavi's claim.

 The report, however, also "strongly rejected" reports that rape or sexual assault had occurred in prison.
 Opposition websites have reported rapes at the prison, including the rape of a pro-government photographer, Saeed Sadeghi, which allegedly led to the prison's closing.
-Sadeghi is said to have been accidentally swept up in the mass arrests and held at Kahrizak, after which he complained to Supreme Leader Khamenei of his treatment.
+Sadeghi is said to have been accidentally swept up in the mass arrests and held at Kahrizak, after which he complained to Supreme Leader Ali Khamenei of his treatment.
 Khamenei later closed the prison.